7 Optimistic Books Like Love And Other Words

 3. My Favorite Half-Night Stand

 My Favorite Half-Night Stand is my favorite half-nightstand.
-In this book, you’re following a group of friends that are all professors in a college.
-They’re all hanging out one night, and they decided to start going on online dating sites because they need all find dates for an event that their college is throwing in a couple of months.
-So they all agree on this, which somehow happens to be that night.
+In this book, you’re following a group of friends who are all professors in a college.
+They’re all hanging out one night, and they decide to start going on online dating sites because they need to find dates for an event their college is throwing in a few months.
+So they all agree on this, which happens to be that night.

 The two main people we follow in the book make a one-night stand.
-Then after the fact, they decide that even though it was a great time, they’re going to stay platonic because they don’t want to ruin their friendship as well as their friend group.
+Then, after the fact, they decide that even though it was a great time, they will stay platonic because they don’t want to ruin their friendship and group.

-So they’re all going to start their online dating, and the two get matched online.
+So, they will all start online dating, and the two will get matched online.
 But the guy doesn’t realize who the girl is, even though the girl realizes who the guy is.
 Then she continued to talk to him, but she didn’t tell him in real life that she was the person online.

-You can assume where it will go, but a romance between the two of them will happen by the end of the book.
+You can assume where it will go, but a romance between them will happen by the end of the book.
 We saw Christina Lauren’s writing style in Love and Other Words.
 She did a great job again by writing this book.
-The narration, plot, and character development were good for me, but I expected more twists and chemistry.
+The narration, plot, and character development were good, but I expected more twists and chemistry.
 I recommend it if you like fun, friendship, and women’s fiction.

 My Favorite Half-Night Stand